RoeiRubach/Classic-Minesweeper-game-.NET/README.md

-# Console-App-Minesweeper :school_satchel: :boom: :exclamation:
+# Minesweeper :school_satchel: :boom: :exclamation:

 This is a minesweeper game written with Visual Studio, C# programming, console application.
 Minesweeper is a single-player puzzle computer game.
 The objective of the game is to clear a rectangular board containing hidden "mines" or bombs without detonating any of them, with help from clues about the number of neighboring mines in each field.